elugon/IronCrypto/README.md

 What can the user do with the app?
 - User can sign up and create and account
 - User can login
-- User can log ou
+- User can log out
-- User can create ...
+- User can create a favorite coins list
+- Comment on each coin
+- Edit his profile or favorite coins

 ## User stories (Backlog)

 - User can upload a profile picture
-- User can ...
+- User can require live data
+-

 ---